-- The visualizers use the palette defined above. - They are "music sensitive" in that notes generated by the WME do affect them, but not in a direct linear (note-bynote) fashion. - For an example of the Lattice visualizer see the Video Feed Tutorial.
+- The visualizer uses the palette defined above. - It is a "music sensitive" visualizer in that notes generated by the WME do affect how it works/displays, but they just do not do so in a direct linear (i.e. note-by-note) fashion. - For an example of the Lattice visualizer see the Video Feed Tutorial.